 Some people will tell you to take a look at the prices of competing courses and then price yours somewhere in the middle.
 This is bad advice.
 Price your course based on the value you provide to your students through your training and support, and the value of the outcome you help them achieve.
 Do not choose your course price based on the price your competitors are charging for their courses.

 If you’re going to research your competition, do it simply to validate the fact that there are people out there who are paying to learn your topic.
 Do it to validate market demand, not to choose your course price.
-If you really want to, you could purchase a competing course just to see what is in it and use that as a benchmark for creating a course that is different, better, or more specific in some way.
+If you really want to, you could purchase a competing course just to see what is in it and use that as a benchmark for creating an online course that is different, better, or more specific in some way.

 It’s also worth mentioning that if you can’t find any competing courses on your topic that are selling for a premium price, that doesn’t mean that you can’t be the first.

 Chris Newman, for example, used Thinkific to create a course about drone flying.
 When he searched for other courses about drone flying, he couldn’t find anything that was selling at a high price point.
 He still went ahead and created a premium priced course (his course currently sells for $1,497).
 He hosts live webinars to sell his course, and it is not uncommon for him to enroll 10-20 new students from each webinar.
 His record so far is 30 sales on a single webinar.
 Not bad!

 3. Quantify the value of the outcome your students can achieve